weng-lab/SCREEN2.0/screen2.0/graphqlapidocs/queries/ccredetails.md

 ## Query a max Z scores of a cCRE

+**NOTE: If you are looking for max z-scores for ALL cCREs best choice is to download zscore files at [`https://screen.wenglab.org/downloads`](https://screen.wenglab.org/downloads) (Data Matrices tab)**

 Returns a cell type agnostic max Z scores of a cCRE

 ```graphql